theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 >
 > Very good article, must be read by everyone.

 Before we talk about this message, I want to state that _some of the points_ mentioned are true.
-Another point to mention is that we have still not fully understood how this virus works.
+Second, we have still not fully understood this virus---we know a lot now, but not everything.
 (It does not matter which great sage claims what, or whether someone predicted this thousands, hundreds or tens of years ago.)
 This is a "new" virus, and we learn something new about it every month if not every week.

-Second, Dr Faheem Younus (who happens to be from our neighbouring country) is a respectable figure in his field.
+Dr Faheem Younus (who happens to be from our neighbouring country) is a respectable figure in his field.
 He actively tweets about {{< smallcaps COVID-19 >}}.
-And I looked for these tweets in his timeline (you can do an [advanced search](https://twitter.com/search-advanced) yourself).
+And I looked for these tweets on his timeline (you can do an [advanced search](https://twitter.com/search-advanced) yourself).
 I think the creator of the message paraphrased the doctor, and in my view, that is where the problem lies.

 Dr Younus has been vocal about not being paranoid.
 He advocates use of masks, and other safety measures listed for {{< smallcaps COVID-19 >}}.
-What this message does is take it a couple of notches up and talk about liberalisation of the protocol.
+What this message does is take it a couple of notches up and talk about complete liberalisation of the protocol in closing.

 That is not the way to go.